Deloitte Legal Guide to Cross-Border Secured Transactions has been saved

 In a globalized world, many companies engage daily in cross-border commercial transactions.
 The Deloitte Legal Guide to Secured Transactions includes country-specific information provided by local lawyers and is intended to be a useful tool for creditors and security providers tackling complex issues relevant to cross-border secured transactions.

-In a globalized world, many companies engage daily in cross-border commercial transactions.
+In a globalised world, many companies engage daily in cross-border commercial transactions.
 This requires dealings to be structured in a manner that suitably manages risk.
 As this is commonly achieved via security agreements, familiarity with the specifics of cross-border taking and enforcing of security in various jurisdictions can help companies safely conduct businesses outside their home countries.

 To do this, companies need current, easy-to-use information relative to secured transactions in the jurisdictions where they do business.
 As a result, the Deloitte Legal Guide to Secured Transactions was produced by legal practices of the Deloitte Touche Tohmatsu Limited member firms from 27 jurisdictions* across Europe, South America and South-East Asia.
 It was prepared based on research carried out during 2012-2013 in each of these jurisdictions, and includes country-specific information provided by local lawyers.